 20 June 2023

-The Social Insurance Fund (Fundusz Ubezpieczeń Społecznych, FUS) is a special purpose state fund.
+The Social Insurance Fund (Fundusz Ubezpieczeń Społecznych, FUS) is the special-purpose state fund.
 It was established on 1 January 1999 by virtue of the Act of 13 October 1998 on the social insurance system.
 The Fund is administered by the Social Insurance Institution.

-Incomes of the Social Insurance Fund come inter alia from:
+Revenues of the Social Insurance Fund come, inter alia, from:

-- social insurance contributions except for these transferred to Open Pension Funds,
+- social insurance contributions which are not transferred by ZUS to Open Pension Funds,

 - resources of the Demographic Reserve Fund,

-- payments from Open Pension Funds obtained when the insured person has less than 10 years to the normal retirement age.
+- payments from Open Pension Funds due to reaching by the insured person the age lower by 10 years than the retirement age.